• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-Garlic Roasted Carrots are very easy to make and they cook quickly on high heat in your oven.
-It's a great side dish recipe for when you want to eat well but are short on time.
-Bonus that the high cooking temperature caramelizes the carrots and makes them taste amazing!
+Garlic roasted carrots are very easy to make, and they cook quickly on high heat in your oven.
+It’s a great side dish recipe for when you want to eat well but are short on time.
+Bonus: the high cooking temperature caramelizes the carrots, making them taste amazing!

 A white bowl filled with easy garlic roasted carrots.